 Succulent smoked pork chops are a big winner at any cookout.
-They don't take a long time to cook, especially if you choose the thinner chops, and can simply be seasoned with salt and pepper before smoking.
+They don't take a long time to cook, especially if you choose the thinner chops.
+For flavor, use a dry rub, or they can simply be seasoned with salt and pepper before smoking.

 But for better taste and texture, the pork chops can be brined before smoking.
 By modifying the protein structure of the meat, brining minimizes the shrinkage that squeezes out the flavorful juices.